aws/aws-fpga/sdk/userspace/fpga_mgmt_tools/README.md

     Type  FpgaImageSlot  VendorId    DeviceId    DBDF
     AFIDEVICE    0       0x1d0f      0x1042      0000:00:0f.0

+### Synchronous AFI Load and Clear Operations
-#### Loading an AFI to a Specific FPGA Slot
+#### Synchronously Loading an AFI to a Specific FPGA Slot

 To load the AFI, use the FPGA slot number and Amazon Global FPGA Image ID parameters (see FAQ for AGFI).
+In synchronous mode, this command will wait for the AFI to transition to the "loaded" state, perform a PCI device remove and recan in order to expose the unique AFI Vendor and Device Id, and display the final state for the given FPGA slot number.

+    $ sudo fpga-load-local-image -S 0 -I agfi-0123456789abcdefg -H

+    Type  FpgaImageSlot  FpgaImageId             StatusName    StatusCode   ErrorName    ErrorCode   ShVersion AFI          0       agfi-0123456789abcdefg  loaded            0        ok               0       <shell version> Type  FpgaImageSlot  VendorId    DeviceId    DBDF
+    AFIDEVICE    0       0x6789      0x1d50      0000:00:0f.0

+#### Synchronously Clearing the FPGA Image on Specific Slot

+The following command will clear the FPGA image, including internal and external memories.
+In synchronous mode, this command will wait for the AFI to transition to the "cleared" state, perform a PCI device remove and recan in order to expose the default AFI Vendor and Device Id, and display the final state for the given FPGA slot number.

+    $ sudo fpga-clear-local-image -S 0 -H

+    Type  FpgaImageSlot  FpgaImageId             StatusName    StatusCode   ErrorName    ErrorCode   ShVersion AFI          0       none                    cleared           1        ok               0       <shell version> Type  FpgaImageSlot  VendorId    DeviceId    DBDF
+    AFIDEVICE    0       0x1d0f      0x1042      0000:00:0f.0

+### Asynchronous AFI Load and Clear Operations
+#### Asynchronously Loading an AFI to a Specific FPGA Slot

+To load the AFI, use the FPGA slot number and Amazon Global FPGA Image ID parameters (see FAQ for AGFI).
+The "-A" is used for asynchronous AFI load operations.

-    $ sudo fpga-load-local-image -S 0 -I agfi-0123456789abcdefg
+    $ sudo fpga-load-local-image -S 0 -I agfi-0123456789abcdefg -A

-#### Describing the AFI content loaded on a specific FPGA slot after load
+#### Describing the AFI content loaded on a specific FPGA slot after an asynchronous AFI load

 Displays the current state for the given FPGA slot number.
-The output shows the FPGA in the “loaded” state after the FPGA image "load" operation.
-The "-R" option performs a PCI device remove and recan in order to expose the unique AFI Vendor and Device Id.
+The output shows the FPGA in the “loaded” state after the FPGA image "load" operation.  **_The "-R" option performs a PCI device remove and recan in order to expose the unique AFI Vendor and Device Id._**

     $ sudo fpga-describe-local-image -S 0 -R -H